mehulagg/gitlab/doc/ci/yaml/README.md

 To match the tag or branch name, the entire ref name part of the pattern must be a regular expression surrounded by `/`.
-(With regular expression flags appended after the closing `/`.)
+For example, you can't use `issue-/.*/` to match all tag names or branch names that begin with `issue-`, but you can use `/issue-.*/`.

-So `issue-/.*/` doesn't work to match all tag names or branch names that begin with `issue-`.
+Regular expression flags must be appended after the closing `/`.

 TIP: **Tip:**
 Use anchors `^` and `$` to avoid the regular expression